-The Council provides for redundancy costs when it can no longer withdraw the offer of those benefits.
-If a notification of redundancy has been issued before 31 March but the amount has not yet been paid, a liability is recognised in the accounts.
+The Council raises a provision for redundancy costs when communication of the decision to involved parties has been made therefore giving a valid expectation that closure of employment will take place.
+If a detailed notification of redundancy has been issued before

+31 March but the amount has not yet been paid, a liability is recognised in the accounts as an accrual.